AliChoukatli/CyberShield-Enterprise/08_Forensics_Post-Attack/README.md

-# Phase 8: Phishing Simulation & User Awareness
+# Phase 8: Forensics Post-Attack

 ## 🧰 Prerequisites
-- Access to Microsoft 365 Security & Compliance Center.
+- Familiarity with Windows Event Logs.
-- Basic understanding of email filtering and Defender.
+- Access to Event Viewer and Defender.

-Run simulated phishing campaigns (Microsoft Attack Simulation Training)

-Track click rates, credential submission rates

-Report vulnerable users

-Provide targeted training and continuous awareness
+Collect logs from AD, Sentinel, Defender

+Search for Indicators of Compromise (IoC)

+Perform memory or disk analysis as needed (tools like FTK Imager, KAPE, etc.)

+Write attack timeline

+Containment, eradication, and recovery as per procedures